wso2/docs-is/en/docs/compliance/california-consumer-privacy-act.md

     Any user who has given his or her PI to the system should have the following capabilities:

-    -   Remove sections of the information.
+    -   Remove sections of the information
-    -   Modify information.
+    -   Modify information
-    -   Download any kind of information stored in the system in a human-readable manner.
+    -   Download any kind of information stored in the system in a human-readable manner

     An IAM provider should have at least the above capabilities to provide CCPA compliance.
     Ideally, an IAM solution should also provide a self-care portal to end-users, capabilities to modify PI